 San Bernardino County is the largest county in California.
 Yes, we are in the desert, it is a sparsely populated area with clusters of small towns and horse farms.
 Also known as the “High Desert” [ altitude between 3,000 and 4,200 ft.]
 We are known to be located in the "Inland Empire'' section, the lower south-eastern portion of California.

 The CERT Program can provide an effective first-response capability.
-Acting as individuals first, then later as members of teams.
+Acting as individuals first, then later as a member of teams.
 Being so rural, we have different challenges than the people who live in a big city like Los Angeles.

-The Cert's are also trained to set up what is called a staging area.
-This is where the fire department and other services will interact with CERTs.
+The Certs are also trained to set up what is called a staging area.
+This is where the fire department and other services will interact with Certs, who happen to find themselves first on the scene.
 Having a centralized contact point makes it possible to communicate damage assessments and allocate volunteer resources more effectively.
-This is true for all CERTs, whether active in a neighborhood, workplace, school, college/university campus, or other venue.
+This is true for all Certs, whether active in a neighborhood, workplace, school, college/university campus, or any other venue.

 We are also active in the community to help where needed, for community events.
 We also have our own events such as fund raisers and extra training but, our biggest event is in October every year.
 We call it “The Shakeout” short for “The California Shakeout” when all of California participates in Disaster Preparedness.
 This event involves, Morongo Basin First responders, Businesses, Utility Companies, Animal Clinic and Animal Rescue people and anyone else that can provide information and or shows demonstrations about what they do or you can do in the event of a disaster.
 This shows how the community pulls together in a disaster.
 Everyone has a job to do.
 Everyone will be needed.